 A router dado jig is a perfect tool for cutting dados, rabbets, and grooves.
 It is a huge helper when it comes to making t-joints or when cutting t-slots in wood.
-Ultimately it can be used as a mortising jig as well.
-The tool offers many options and that is mainly what makes it so useful.
+But its use is wide and can be used as a mortising jig as well.
+The jig offers many options and its versatility is what makes it a must-have for woodworking.

-I have already built a similar dado jig for a router.
-I have used it for countless projects.
-It is easy to set up and really simple to cut an exact-width dado with.
+I have already built a similar dado jig for a router and I have used it for countless projects.
+It is easy to set up and really simple to cut a dado with.
 It has been one of the most used jigs in the workshop and it is definitely one of the top 3 jigs for a router.

-An adjustable stopper makes it easy to cut dados, rabbets, or mortises of precise length and width.
+An adjustable stopper makes it easy to cut exact-width dados, rabbets, or mortises.
 Also, the stopper acts as a parallel guide so cutting squares or rectangles is an easy job.

-Although making joints and cutting mortises with this jig is simple, I use it most for cutting slots and making t-tracks.
+Although cutting squares or mortises with this jig is simple, I use it most for cutting slots and making t-tracks.
 Once the dado jig is set up you can easily make repeated cuts.

-I built the router jig in a weekend.
+I built this upgraded router jig over a weekend.
 The material is easily available, the only thing you really need is an MDF and a plywood desk, possibly aluminum slats.

 DIY Adjustable Router Dado Jig Video

-If you want to build a dado jig for a router and want to see how it is done, watch the video below for a detailed step-by-step guide.
+If you want to build a dado jig with stoppers for a trim router and want to see how it is done, watch the video below for a detailed step-by-step guide.

 I appreciate every YouTube subscriber.
 It’s free and easy to subscribe to — just Click Here To Subscribe.
 Thank you!